0xDexter0us/blog/content/posts/ccc-h1ctf.md

 {{< image src="/images/ccc-h1ctf/image-20210603232547150.png" position="center" style="border-radius: 5px;" >}}

-Here we started doing our basic directory bruteforcing and soon after we found `.git` endpoint, the best thing a pentester can ask for.
-We downloaded the `.git/config` file and found a open github repository.
+Here we started doing our basic directory brute forcing and soon after we found `.git` endpoint, the best thing a pentester can ask for.
+We downloaded the `.git/config` file and found an open github repository.

 {{< image src="/images/ccc-h1ctf/image-20210603232750970.png" position="center" style="border-radius: 5px;" >}}
 ---